Announcing the 2022 Early Childhood Global Reporting Fellows

 KANIKA GUPTA (India/Afghanistan), Kanika Gupta and is a freelance journalist from New Delhi, India, currently working in Kabul, Afghanistan.
 Gupta has completed her MA in Journalism and Mass Communication from Punjabi University, Patiala.
 Gupta mainly writes about human rights, child rights, and humanitarian issues in conflict zones.

-Project: The project will focus on children drug addicts in Afghanistan who have been addicted since birth due to breastfeeding or mothers administering the drugs to manage unruly children.
+Project: The project will focus on children in Afghanistan that have been addicted to opium since birth due to breastfeeding or mothers dispensing Opium to manage challenging children.
 The special focus of my story is a mother of 2 daughters who are both struggling with addiction to opioids.

 GABRIELLA JOZWIAK (UK/Ukraine), Gabriella Jozwiak has worked as a journalist for 12 years, writing mainly about children and young people.
 As well as covering early years policy and education for UK titles, she has written about issues affecting children of all ages around the globe for national and international outlets.
 In 2015, Jozwiak received the Amnesty International New Journalist Media Award for human rights reporting, for coverage of the 2014-16 Ebola outbreak in West Africa.
 Jozwiak is of Polish and British descent and lives in London, England with her husband and three young children.